deepset-ai/hayhooks/README.md

 ## Docker setup

+> [!TIP]
+> If you have docker-compose installed and you want to quickly get up and running, just do `docker-compose up -d`

 Instead of launching the server in a separate shell like we did in the Quick Start, you can run it in a Docker container :